scalar-labs/scalardb/docs/backup-restore.md

 That means that you need to create a consistent snapshot by dumping all tables in a single transaction.
 For example, you can use `mysqldump` command with `--single-transaction` option in MySQL and `pg_dump` command in PostgreSQL to achieve that.
 Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period with the automated backup feature, which satisfies the requirement.

+## Cosmos DB

+You can create Cosmos DB account using `Continuous` backup policy to create continuous backups.

+The easiest way to take a transactionally-consistent backup for Scalar DB on Cosmos DB is to implement [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application, you can easily pause the application without losing ongoing transactions.
+You can use the middle value of the pause time as a restore point.

+You can restore the backup based on the [azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/restore-account-continuous-backup#restore-account-portal) and you must change the default consistency to `STRONG` after restoring the data.

+## DynamoDB

+ScalarDB schema loader enables Point-in-time recovery (PITR) for each table in a DynamoDB while creating the schema.
+It will help you to create continuous backups.

+The easiest way to take a transactionally-consistent backup for Scalar DB on DynamoDB is to implement the [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application, you can easily pause the application without losing ongoing transactions.
+You can use the middle value of the pause time as a restore point.

+You can restore the tables one by one using the following steps from the Amazon DynamoDB console,

+    A. Restore the PITR (Point-in-time recovery) backup of tables except `scalardb.metadata` on the basis of [AWS official guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.Tutorial.html#restoretabletopointintime_console).

+    B. Create the backup of previously restored tables (A) using the [AWS official guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Backup.Tutorial.html#backup_console).

+    C. Delete all tables except `scalardb.metadata` table and previously restored tables (B).

+    D. Restore the previously created backup (B) using the actual table name (previously deleted tables (C)) on the basis of [AWS official guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Restore.Tutorial.html#restoretable_console).

+You must enable continuous backup and auto-scaling using the scalardb schema loader or Amazon DynamoDB console.
+The schema tool doesn't remake the existing tables.

 ## Scalar DB server